-- Changes in topography, groundwater conditions, drainage and vegetation cover at the end of the quarry life. - Consideration of potential end land uses of the project site, including associated strategy for community and stakeholder consultation. - Consideration of establishing sustainable vegetation cover, including native vegetation, for example ecological communities and suitable habitat for threatened species. - Consideration of landscape and visual values from local vantage points, roads, tourist attractions, nearby residences and offshore, where possible. - Assess best practice methods for storage and management of stockpiled topsoil and subsoils, restoring soil profiles, drainage and productivity, as well as landscape rehabilitation in the context of quarry voids and decommissioning of structures/facilities. - Propose appropriate design criteria to ensure rehabilitation is appropriate for potential end land uses including to avoid long-term landform degradation (e.g. slope geometry, physical/chemical characteristics of final upper soil profile) and manage surface drainage and erosion.

-The EES will need to include a draft rehabilitation framework that incorporates proposed:

-- depth of topsoil to be extracted, storage and management of stockpiled topsoil and subsoils and treatment measures. - strategy for assessment and management of residual geotechnical risk of rehabilitated areas. - management of surface water and groundwater flows, including flood risks, and consideration of site drainage. - rehabilitation and closure criteria for all environmental, geophysical and structural elements of the rehabilitation framework. - design criteria relating to landform and geology. - approach to identifying potential end land uses of the project site. - approach for establishing sustainable vegetation cover, including native vegetation, for example ecological communities and suitable habitat for threatened species. - fire and emergency management measures. - rehabilitation monitoring and maintenance methodologies including contingency measures for unplanned/forced closure. - rehabilitation plan for progressive rehabilitation and quarry closure.
+- Changes in topography, groundwater conditions, drainage and vegetation cover at the end of the guarry life. - Consideration of potential end land uses of the project site. - Consideration of establishing sustainable vegetation cover, including native vegetation, for example ecological communities and suitable habitat for threatened species. - Consideration of landscape and visual values from local vantage points, roads tourist spots and nearby residences, where possible. - Assess best practice methods for storage and management of stockpiled topsoil and subsoils, restoring soil profiles, drainage and productivity, as well as landscape rehabilitation in the context of quarry voids and decommissioning of structures/facilities. - Propose appropriate design criteria to ensure rehabilitation is appropriate for potential end land uses including to avoid long-term landform degradation (e.g. slope geometry, physical/chemical characteristics of final upper soil profile) and manage surface drainage and erosion. - Provide a draft rehabilitation framework that incorporates: - proposed depth of topsoil to be extracted, storage and management of stockpiled topsoil and subsoils and treatment measures. - assessment of residual geotechnical risk of rehabilitated areas. - proposed management of surface water and groundwater flows, including flood risks, and consideration of site drainage. - proposed rehabilitation and closure criteria for all environmental, geophysical and structural elements of the rehabilitation framework. - proposed design criteria relating to landform and geology. - approach to identifying potential end land uses of the project site. - approach for establishing sustainable vegetation cover, including native vegetation, for example ecological communities and suitable habitat for threatened species. - proposed fire and emergency management measures. - proposed rehabilitation monitoring and maintenance methodologies including contingency measures for unplanned/forced closure. - a draft rehabilitation plan for progressive rehabilitation and quarry closure.